-2021
+2022

 Revenues Results

 \$ \$

-Non-segment and unallocated revenues and results 367 (788,165)
+Non-segment and unallocated revenues and results 595 (823,179)

 Consolidated Entity revenues and results from ordinary activities before

-income tax expense 367 (788,165)
+income tax expense 595 (823,179)

-This financial years' result is a loss of \$788,165, a significant improvement on the loss of the last financial year of \$4,463,850.
+This financial years' result is a loss of \$823,179.
 Management has worked carefully to reduce all costs where possible.
 For essential items crucial to running the business, reductions have been sought.
 Non-essential and discretionary expenditure has been reduced as much as possible.
 There are 3 Employees who carry out the day to day operations of the Company.
 These are the CEO, Executive Director and Assistant Accountant.
 Specialist consultants are engaged when required.
-This streamlining has also brought about the downsizing of the office from a modest office to shared premises where the Employees share one office resulting in further cost savings.